Remediation projects often come with a hidden cost: the environmental impact of the clean-up itself.

 SURF recognizes the substantial value that academics bring to the remediation community through new ideas, technologies, and approaches.
 Therefore, SURF encourages interested faculty and students to join and actively participate in our discussions.
 SURF offers a number of benefits to our members from the academic community, including:

-- Reduced membership rates
+- Reduced membership rates for academics affiliated with a state college/university

 - Assistance in defining research topics and finding research funding